FrontenderMagazine/responsive-images/eng.md

     			opera-1200.jpg 1200w">

-Для окон браузеров с шириной в 640 CSS пикселов и шире используется фото с шириной 60% области просмотра; для браузеров с меньшей шириной окна используется фото равное полной ширине области просмотра. Браузер оптимальное изображение из выборки изображений с шириной в 200px, 400px, 800px и 1200px, принимая во внимание ширину изображения и разрешение экрана.
+For browser windows with a width of 640 CSS pixels and wider, a photo with a width of 60% of the viewport width is used; for less wide browser windows, a photo with a width that is equal to the full viewport width is used.
+The browser picks the optional image from a selection of images with widths of 200px, 400px, 800px and 1200px, keeping in mind image width and screen DPI.

-## Changing image sizes & art direction use case {#changing-image-sizes-art-direction-use-case}
+## Changing image sizes & art direction use case {#changing-image-sizes--art-
+direction-use-case
+}

-размеры dpi mime содержимое
+sizes dpi mime art

     <picture>
     	<source